 Making a video makes a lot of people nervous, but don’t worry.
 This is the best place for application reviewers to get to know you!
 Consider filming in your classroom or other art space.
 Use your one to three minutes to introduce yourself and outline your goals for earning a master’s degree.
 Speak slowly and clearly, and balance your personality and professionalism.
 Download a list of tips right here.

 The writing sample is the best opportunity for you to showcase your academic competency.
-It should be a professional and polished response to one of the four prompts: an artist statement, your philosophy of teaching, a reflection on your personal history with art, or a persuasive essay on the importance of art education.
-Support your thoughts with outside resources to meet the APA requirements!
+It should be a professional and polished reflection that outlines why art education is important and why you want to earn a master’s degree.
+Support your thoughts with outside resources, personal examples, and details!

 Download helpful information here.